ahoys/discaptcha/readme.md

 - APP_ID: id of the application.
 - OWNER_ID: your Discord id.
 - OWNER_ROLE: optional role id.
 All users with this role can control the bot.
 - ROLE_NAME: optional custom name for the verified-role.
-By default: verified.
+By default: Verified.

-## Commands
+## Commands (interactions)

-`@Discaptcha install`
+`/install`
 Installs Discaptcha bot for the guild.

 1. Removes the old verified role (of the same name).
 2. Creates a new verified role with the correct permissions.
 3. Assigns the role to everyone (this may take a while).
-4. Disables writing and speaking permissions of `@everyone` role.
+4. Disables writing and speaking permissions of the `@everyone` role.

-`@Discaptcha humanize`
+`/humanize`
-Makes sure all the members on the server have the verified role.
+Makes sure all members on the server have the verified role.
 In case you have already installed Discaptcha once, this is much faster than re-installing.

 - Skips members who already got the role.

-`@Discaptcha uninstall`
+- Be careful, this may mark bots as humans.

+`/uninstall`
 Removes Discaptcha bot's configurations.
 Useful when you are removing the bot from the server.

-1. Enables writing and speaking permissions of `@everyone` role.
+1. Enables writing and speaking permissions of the `@everyone` role.
 2. Removes the verified role (this will remove the role from the members too).

+`/verifyme`
+For testing purposes, you can use this interaction to see how the bot greets new visitors.

 ## Permissions